 Integrating a 3D reward model into text-to-3D frameworks presents two key challenges.
 Firstly, existing reward methods are designed for 2D paired preferences and cannot directly handle preference-unpaired explicit 3D mesh representations, requiring a differentiable mechanism to convert implicit fields into mesh form.
 Secondly, meshes generated during training may not meet the reward model’s structural requirements due to face count constraints, necessitating adaptive topology alignment.
 To address these, we propose \textbf{DreamCS}, the first geometry-aware 3D reward guidance framework, integrating our RewardCS model into existing text-to-3D pipelines.
 As shown in Fig.~\ref{img:m2}, DreamCS enables end-to-end optimization via: (1) a differentiable meshization module for reward supervision, (2) an adaptive mesh fusion algorithm for topology alignment, and (3) a progressive reward guidance scheme balancing exploration and reward optimization.

 \textbf{Differentiable Meshization.} Text-to-3D models often operate on implicit representations such as NeRF or SDFs, which must be converted into explicit mesh geometry to be compatible with our RewardCS model.
-Accordingly, we introduce a differentiable meshization module that enables smooth conversion from these fields to triangle meshes without breaking the optimization flow.

-For pipelines based on SDS~\cite{dreamfusion}, we use DMTet~\cite{dmtet} to extract high-quality isosurfaces in a differentiable way.
-This preserves the gradient flow from the reward signal back to the underlying implicit 3D parameters.
+We introduce a differentiable meshization module that enables smooth conversion from these fields to triangle meshes without breaking the optimization flow.
+For SDS pipelines~\citep{dreamfusion}, we use DMTet~\citep{dmtet} to extract high-quality isosurfaces differentially.
+This preserves the gradient flow from the reward signal back to the implicit 3D parameters.
 Compared to Marching Cubes, DMTet enables high-fidelity geometry extraction.
-Regarding pipelines that natively optimize explicit meshes, this conversion step is bypassed, allowing for direct reward supervision.
+For pipelines that optimize explicit meshes, this conversion step is bypassed.

 \textbf{Adaptive Mesh Fusion.} Meshes produced above are often structurally incompatible with the input requirements of our reward model, RewardCS which expects meshes partitioned into 256 non-overlapping patches, each with 64 faces.
 To address this, we propose an adaptive mesh fusion algorithm that simplifies and reorganizes mesh topology while preserving geometric fidelity.